onetimesecret/onetimesecret/README.md

 OnetimeSecret should now be running and accessible at `http://localhost:3000`.

 ### Manual Installation

-If you prefer not to use Docker, you can install OnetimeSecret manually.
+If you prefer to work with the source code directly, you can install OnetimeSecret manually.
 Follow these steps:

 #### 1. Get the Code